On busy 1st day, NYC mayor urges resiliency against pandemic - NewsBreak

 Adams, the former Brooklyn borough president, has struck a more business-friendly, moderate stance than his predecessor but describes himself as a practical and progressive mayor who will “get stuff done.”
 He’s the city’s second Black mayor, after David Dinkins, who served from 1990 to 1993, and the 110th mayor of New York City.

 He held his first cabinet meeting Saturday morning.
-Later that afternoon, he sought to send a powerful symbol of his own resiliency by visiting a police precinct in Queens where he was beaten by officers when he was a teenager.
+He planned that afternoon to send a powerful symbol of his own resiliency by visiting a police precinct in Queens where he was beaten by police officers when he was a teenager.

-“Today is an important moment for me as I finally leave the demon right here on these streets, no longer living the trauma I experienced in this precinct, but back as the mayor in charge of the entire police department," he said.

-Adams said he and his new police commissioner will show officers they have their backs but will hold them to a high standard and not allow abusive officers to remain above the ranks.

 Comments / 0